 As mentioned in Section 12.1, each element has a characteristic spectrum of radiation, which it emits.
 When an atomic gas or vapour is excited at low pressure, usually by passing an electric current through it, the emitted radiation has a spectrum which contains certain specific wavelengths only.
-A spectrum of this kind is termed as emission line spectrum and it consists of bright lines on a background.
+A spectrum of this kind is termed as emission line spectrum and it correspond precisely to those wavelengths which were found in the emission line spectrum of the gas.
+This is called the absorption spectrum of the material of the gas.